- Too Autistic for Black – Warner Bros. Discovery

 - Whoops I Missed the Bus – CBBC

 Tee Cee is a presenter, writer, and filmmaker known for her colourful style, youthful nature and passion for Caribbean heritage.

-Achievements include a nomination for the Royal Television Society’s Breakthrough Off-Screen Award for her stellar TV and digital concepts, including a 45-episode short-form series ‘No Offence But’ released on BBC Three’s socials and the 6-part iPlayer dating intervention series ‘My Mate’s A Bad Date’.
+Achievements include being named one of the Top 50 Influential Neurodivergent Women, nominations for the Edinburgh TV Festivals – New Voice Awards for Unscripted Debut Director and the Royal Television Society’s Breakthrough Off-Screen Award for her stellar TV and digital concepts; including a 45-episode short-form series ‘No Offence But’ released on BBC Three’s socials and the 6-part iPlayer dating intervention series ‘My Mate’s A Bad Date’.